AravindKurapati/alphafold-prediction/README.md

 | **pdb70** | Structural template search | ~56 GB |
 | **pdb_mmcif** | Full PDB structure templates | ~38 GB |

-### Why Download These If AlphaFold Is Already Trained?
+### Why Should We Download These If AlphaFold Is Already Trained?

 AlphaFold was trained on these databases, but they are not baked into the model weights.
 At inference time, AlphaFold searches them in real time to build a Multiple Sequence Alignment (MSA) for the specific query sequence.
 The co-evolutionary signals from the MSA which residue positions co-vary across thousands of species.
-They are a primary input to the neural network and drive accurate 3D predictions.
+They are a primary input to the neural network and they drive accurate 3D predictions.

 ### Checking Download Status